Wlczak/wlczak/README.md

 # Hi there 👋

 I'm Wlczak a dev based in Czechia.
-I mostly do webapps but I also really like embedded programming for the simplicity of the hardware and thanks to that much fuller knowledge of it.
+I mostly do webapps but I also really like embedded programming for the simplicity of the hardware.

 I mainly use PHP and GO but I dabble in other languages from time to time.
 I'm currently interested in learning Rust and maybe Kotlin for android native.